graphql/graphql-spec/spec/Section 3 -- Type System.md

 unordered map supplied by a variable, otherwise a query error must be thrown.
 In either case, the input object literal or unordered map must not contain any entries with names not defined by a member of this Tagged type, otherwise an error must be thrown.
-Similarly the input object literal or unordered map must contain exactly one member, otherwise an error must be thrown.
+The input object literal or unordered map must contain exactly one member, otherwise an error must be thrown.

 The result of coercion is an unordered map with an entry for exactly one member both defined by the tagged type and present in the input.
 The resulting map is constructed with the following rules:

-* If more than one field is defined in the input, an error should be thrown.
+* If more than one field is defined in the input, an error must be thrown.

-* For the single field defined in the input, if the value is {null} and the field's type is a non-null type, an error should be throw.
+* For the single field defined in the input, if the value is {null} and the field's type is a non-null type, an error must be thrown.

 * If a literal value is provided for an input object field, an entry in the coerced unordered map is given the result of coercing that value according